typhoon-docker/typhoon/README.md

+# Typhoon

+Here is the repository of the Typhoon project.
+With Typhoon we allow logged in users to deploy their own websites on our infrastructure, on a given domain name, and with HTTPS.

-## How to deploy into a new Virtual Machine in production
+## How to deploy the Typhoon project in production

 Hallo!
 Here's how to deploy: